kmezhoud/bioCancer/inst/base/tools/help/transform.md

 ### Transform

 When you select `Transform` from the `Transformation type` drop-down another drop-down menu is shown that will allow you to apply common transformations to one or more variables in the data.
 For example, to take the (natural) log of a variable select the variable(s) you want to transform and choose `Log` from the `Apply function` drop-down.
 A new variable is created with the extension specified in the 'Variable name extension` text input (e.g,. `_log`).
 Make sure to press `return` after changing the extension.
 Click the `Store` button to add the variable(s) to the data set.
-A description of the transformation functions included in Radiant is provided below.
+A description of the transformation functions included in bioCancer is provided below.

 1. Log: create a log-transformed version of the selected variable (i.e., log(x))
 2. Square: multiply a variable by itself (i.e., x^2)